-I finished the port of the Philippines National Keyboard Layout for Linux to Windows much earlier than I hoped!
+I finished the port of the Philippines Unicode Keyboard Layout for Linux to Windows much earlier than I hoped!
 Rejoice Microsoft® Windows users!

 Get it now and start typing all the Filipino characters!